anishanne/letsvote/readme.md

 # Let's Vote
-## What?
-LetsVote is a freen and opensource software that allows you to have an election.
-LetsVote gives you the ability for the users to see the results as they come in and gives you the ability to cancel votes.
-All with the simple click of a button.
+LetsVote is a free and opensource software that allows you to have an election.
+LetsVote gives you the ability to controll your entire elections and allows users to get their vote in easily stress free.
+Get started by checking out the [FAQ and Setup](https://github.com/anishanne/letsvote/wiki) page on our wiki.

 ## What's Coming Soon?
 * Discord Webhook Log<br />
 * List of working web hosters.